Expanding our organization into all Regions

 GNMC´s doctors join the local teams regularly in the field.
 They support the local teams and supervise medical exams and surgical assessments.

-A GNMC coordinator cooperates very closely with the administrative and medical team of the partnering hospitals.
+A GNMC coordinator cooperates very closely with the administrative and medical team of the partnering

 The GNMC pediatric surgeon & the hospital surgeons perform joint surgeries to ensure that the hospital surgeons are regularly trained.

-GNMC and the partnering hospitals jointly organize and fund the day to day mobile clinic activities.
+GNMC and the partnering hospitals jointly organize and fund the day-to-day mobile clinic activities.

 The full local ownership of the hospitals is key to the success of GNMC´s work.